mikeal/ZDAG/TUTORIAL.md

 Now all of these common prefixes will de-duplicate, leading to a huge saving!

-We deduplicated a lot of commong strings but we take a small cost.
-The size of each entry is a little larger.
+We deduplicated a lot of common strings but we take a small cost.
+The size of each entry is a little larger (2 bytes).

 We take another string token, and our common prefix pointer is 2 bytes because it's a large VARINT.